kogna/groovyn/LLM-work/groovyn-vs-ai-agent-systems.md

 As the field of AI agents continues to evolve, Groovyn's emphasis on human-AI collaboration and adaptive intelligence provides a compelling model for the future of artificial intelligence in practical applications.
 Through continued development, research, and community contributions, Groovyn has the potential to significantly advance the state of the art in AI agent systems.

----

-*This document serves as a living resource for understanding Groovyn's place in the AI agent ecosystem.
-As both Groovyn and the broader field continue to evolve, this analysis will be updated to reflect new developments and insights.*
+This document serves as a living resource for understanding Groovyn's place in the AI agent ecosystem.
+As both Groovyn and the broader field continue to evolve, this analysis will be updated to reflect new developments and insights.